dnlmlr/mdtohtmlpdf/README.md

+---
+title: Markdown to HTML and PDF
+---
 # Markdown to HTML and PDF

 This project aims to generate github style HTML and PDF files from Markdown without LaTeX.